JackEdTaylor/LexOPSdocs/docs/01-intro.md

 ### Installing R {-}

 You can find the latest version of R here: [https://cloud.r-project.org/](https://cloud.r-project.org/).

-### Installing RStudio {-}

-RStudio is a free integrated development environment for working with R. Get the latest version of RStudio here: [https://www.rstudio.com/products/rstudio/](https://www.rstudio.com/products/rstudio/).
+You might also want to install an IDE like the popular [RStudio](https://www.rstudio.com/products/rstudio/).

 ### Installing LexOPS {-}

-The latest version of LexOPS can be installed in R with the following code:
+The latest version of LexOPS can be installed as an R package with the following:

 ```r